CuriousOne23/WhenMathPrays/docs/relational_manifold_architecture/docs/stability_design_flow.md

 - **Boundary Sharpness**
   Curvature near safety/fuzzy boundaries.
 High sharpness correlates with Fuzzy Boundary Instability.

+---

+You can replace the old Section 2 in `stability_design_flow.md` with the above.

+Would you like me to send the **full updated version** of the Stability Design Flow paper with this fix incorporated, or shall we move on to the next task?

+Just let me know.

 These criteria are geometric, quantitative, and observable via MBs.